top of page

 Braintastic's Ginny hacks your brain!
 A grinning boy with electrodes on his arm tenses his bicep, while facing his dad who holds his hand up with electrodes on the lower arm.
 Ginny stands between them connecting them with wires via a small box.

-Another option is to bring in an external provider to inspire and engage your students with science, while you take a well-earned break.
+Another option is to bring in an external provider to inspire and engage your students with science shows for schools, while you take a well-earned break.
 There are loads of great options out there, and we may be a bit biased, but we think that Braintastic!
 Science shows are perfect for this!
 Watch the video below to get a glimpse of one of our most popular KS2 school science shows, That’s Non-Sense, or check out our full range of science shows for schools from KS1 to KS5.
-Don’t hesitate to get in touch if you would like to book us for your school science week, either in person or virtually - we do still have some space left at the moment, but it’s bound to book up quickly!
+Don’t hesitate to get in touch if you would like to book us for your school science week - we're now almost fully booked but also have an on-demand offering and good availability either side of British Science Week 2024.

 A group of school girls blow up balloons during a Braintastic science show for schools